apetresc/amazon-sns-log4j-appender/README.md

 FAQ
 ---

+  **Do I need to wrap this appender in log4j's AsyncAppender?**

+  I don't think it will hurt, but it's not necessary.
+Even as a regular appender, it uses the Async client for SNS, so your log statements won't block while they get sent.
+It's really only the penalty for creating the request object that you'll be incurring directly, which shouldn't be an issue since this appender should only be used for **critical** errors.

   **Why is my log message being truncated?**

   Amazon SNS limits published messages to 64K.
 If your log message exceeds that